 I was so excited to go to Milwaukee.
 I thought I was going to hit jukeboxes and put gloves on beer bottles and other people thought I was going to go to this place.
 The one thing we were all in agreement about was that I would be visiting Tool Shed.
 Well, due to rain worthy of ark building only one of those things happened but my visit to Tool Shed was so awesome that I forgot everything else anyway.
 Tool Shed is its own reason to go to Milwaukee.

 I had the best time at Tool Shed!
-Sadly, owner Laura Anne Stuart (who is super-cool, check her out!) was out of town for my visit but Lucky and Chris showed me around, filled me in and were pretty much awesome.
+Sadly, owner Laura Anne Stuart (who is super-cool) was out of town for my visit but Lucky and Chris showed me around, filled me in and were pretty much awesome.

 The first thing you notice in Tool Shed is that they are making tremendous use of the space!
 There is an extensive library (it doesn’t look huge but when you realize that there’s only one or two of each title it becomes clear just how many titles they carry), a impressive collection lingerie and an even more impressive (at least to me) collection of mens’ underwear, a huge array of vibrators – including a great box of “intro to vibes” vibrators where I first discovered this (surprisingly powerful for an inexpensive battery powered vibe!) and a great We-Vibe display complete with videos- Lucky and I spent quite a while playing with the We-Vibe Thrill!